BrewBlox/brewblox-documentation/docs/user/pi_alternatives.md

 The expected lifespan of a 32GB card in an active Brewblox setup is somewhere between 1 and 2 years.
 After that it will slow down and then fail.

+Writes are equally spread out among disk sectors.
+Larger cards will consequently take longer to degrade.
+We personally consider 64GB or 128GB to be a good balance between longevity and cost.

-For the Raspberry Pi 4 and up, this problem can be avoided by using a SSD or HDD instead, connected using a M.2 or SATA to USB 3.0 adapter.
+For the Raspberry Pi 4 and up, the problem can be avoided entirely by using a SSD or HDD instead, connected using a M.2 or SATA to USB 3.0 adapter.
-In our tests, this markedly increased performance.
+In our tests, this also markedly increased performance.

 For instructions, see [this guide](https://www.tomshardware.com/how-to/boot-raspberry-pi-4-usb).